1. FINANCIAL RESULTS

 Since your Company is a housing finance Company and does not own any manufacturingfacility the requirement relating to providing the particulars relating to conservationof energy and technology absorption as per Sec 134 (3) (m) of the Companies Act 2013 readwith Rule 8 of the Companies (Accounts) Rules 2014 are not applicable.

-Your Directors are pleased to inform that Solar Power systems and power saving lampshave been installed in 16 branches so far as a measure for conservation of energy.
-YourCompany has installed Solar-UPS in some of its branches.
+Your Directors are pleased to inform that Solar Power systems and power saving lampshave been installed in 16 branches so far as a measure towards conservation of energy.Your Company has installed Solar-UPS in some of its branches.
 As a part of Save Greenefforts and leverage of technology a lot of paper work at branches and the RegisteredOffice has been reduced (also refer para 5).

-18. DIRECTORS & KEY MANAGERIAL PERSONNEL APPOINTMENTS / RE APPOINTMENTS:
+18. DIRECTORS & KEY MANAGERIAL PERSONNEL APPOINTMENTS / RE- APPOINTMENTS

 The directors had filed their consent(s) and declarations that they are notdisqualified to become directors in terms of the provisions of Companies Act 2013 andrelated

 Rules.
 The directors have intimated to the Company that they are not holding any sharesor taken any loan(s) from the Company.
-The proposals relating to the appointmentand re-appointment of directors will be placed for approval by members at the ensuingAnnual General Meeting.

-The particulars of directors including their profile are provided in the Report ofDirectors on Corporate Governance forming part of this Annual Report.
-Further the agendarelating to appointments / re-appointments of Directors are provided in the Notice of the31st Annual General Meeting of the Company seeking approval from the members.
-The particulars relating to theDirectors and all other relevant information are provided inthe explanatory statement forming part of the said Notice for the information of members.
+The agenda relating to appointments /reappointments of Directors are provided in the Notice of the 32nd Annual General Meetingof the Company seeking approval from the members.
+The particulars relating to theDirectors and all other relevant information are provided in the explanatory statementforming part of the said Notice for the information of members.

 Retirement by rotation: